Ofek-Carpassi/Computer-Vision-Modules/README.md

 ### Pose Estimation
 The pose estimation module is implemented in `PoseEstimationModule.py`.
 It uses the MediaPipe Pose Estimation model to detect human poses in an image or video stream.

+## Example Projects
+### Gesture Volume Control
+The gesture volume control project is implemented in `GestureVolumeControl.py`.
+It uses a minimized hand tracking module to detect hand landmarks and control the system volume based on the hand gestures.

+### Bicep Curl Counter
+The bicep curl counter project is implemented in `BicepCurlCounter.py`.
+It uses a minimized pose estimation module to detect the landmarks of the shoulder, elbow, and wrist to count the number of bicep curls performed.

 ## Usage
 Each module can be imported and used in your Python code.
 Here is an example of how to use the face detection module: